 So, what are you waiting for?
 Keep reading for everything you need to know about preventing and treating thinning lips, with help from the experts.

 What Causes Thinning Lips

 Just like the loss of volume in other areas of your face, thinning lips is caused by the breakdown of fat pads underneath the skin.
-“There are fat pads under the skin, cushioning the muscles and bones on the face,” says board-certified dermatologist, Dr. Susan Van Dyke.
+“There are fat pads under the skin, cushioning the muscles and bones on the face,” says dermatologist, Dr. Susan Van Dyke.
 “These give our faces a soft and rounded appearance associated with youthfulness.
 Lips are no exception.
 There are little fat pads in your lips and depending on your genetics can be thin or quite full naturally.”

 Regardless of whether you have ample fat pads or not, thinning is part of aging.
 “As we age all these fat pads slowly shrink and thin,” Van Dyke explains, noting that, no matter how full your lips are at 20, they will lose volume with time.
 “The result is a thinning lip (as well as volume depletion on the entire face).”
 While everyone is prone to lip thinning, if you are born with naturally thin lips, Van Dyke says that the aging effects can be more obvious.

 Can you prevent volume loss in the lips?

 Technically, yes, but it might require not talking, smoking, drinking, or expressing yourself.
-Since avoiding all of those things simultaneously is wholly unlikely, Van Dyke says that preventing volume loss isn’t easy—especially because genetics plays a major role.
+Since avoiding all of those things simultaneously is wholly unlikely, Van Dyke says that preventing volume loss isn’t easy—especially because genetics play a major role.
 As such, she says that your best bet is to learn ways to cut down on lip-thinning activities, as well as ways to treat thinning lips once they arise.

 Keep Your Lips Hydrated